 Yes.
-You can take MA70 - Medical Terminology and MA130A/B/AL – Phlebotomy.
-These are two of the prerequisite classes for the Medical Assisting Program and/or the Phlebotomy.
-Please see the additional "frequently asked question" section below for specific information for prerequisite classes for the AMAP
+You can take MA70 - Medical Terminology and ENGL 1A-English Composition with completion of a grade of C or better.
+These are two of the prerequisite classes for the Medical Assisting Program.
+Please see the additional "frequently asked question" section below for specific information for prerequisite classes for the AMAP.

 Application and Selection Process